 According to federal Consolidated Plan regulations, localities are required to submit their Proposed One-Year Action Plan no later than 45 days prior to the start of the Program Year (November 15, 2013).
 The City of New York submitted its Proposed Action Plan on November 15, 2013 as per federal regulations.
 However, in December 2013 HUD released temporary submission guidelines which required localities to formulate their Proposed Action Plans based on the actual Congressional appropriations for the given Federal Fiscal Year (FFY14).
 Since Congress had yet to finalize HUD's FFY14 appropriations, the City was required to withdraw its submitted Action Plan and wait until Congress passed the appropriations bill before re-submitting the Proposed Action Plan.
-In mid-March HUD announced the City's formula entitlement grant allocations as per the enacted appropriations bill.
-Therefore, the Proposed Plan is tentatively scheduled to be submitted to August 15, 2014.
+In mid-March 2014 HUD announced the City's formula entitlement grant allocations as per the enacted appropriations bill.
+The temporary submission guidelines also indicated the submission deadline for Proposed Consolidated Plans based on the actual grant allocations was no later than August 16, 2014.
+The City of New York submitted to HUD its Proposed Plan reflective of the City's actual grant allocations on August 15, 2014 as per the temporary guidelines.